 If you have electronic identification you can log into your tax account on the Internet.
 There you can

-- state your account number for receiving payments - see current balance and booked and future transactions - request payment.
+- · register a bank account for tax refund

+- see current balance and booked and future transactions

+- request payment

+- calculate the amount to be paid.